 On top of this, check whether they offer a fixed or hourly rate.
 Each has its benefits.

 An hourly rate could mean that the consultant would consider working on tasks that are outside of the original scope of work.
-They may need more guidance from you in terms of what to focus on and the extra control may work better for your internal culture.
 There’s also some risk where they may take longer than expected to solve a problem.
-The hourly rate usually corresponds to skill level, experience and the range of activities they are competent in.
-Rates range anywhere between $30 and $300 and even more.

 3. They don’t just get the job done, they educate your team

 Instead, they’ll get involved with educating your team to ensure you’re able to read the report and take action.
-For example, they might host a workshop with your team to go through the process of finding the data you need in order to extract insights from web analytics.
-That way your team will be more equipped to play around with data from Google Analytics.
+For example, they might host a workshop with your team to go through the process of finding the data they need in order to extract insights from web analytics.
+That way they’ll be more equipped to play around with data from Google Analytics.

 Using Web Analytics is not a technical exercise.
 It’s an exercise in business, user experience, psychology, design and data science – all put together.
 Remember, web analytics shouldn’t be confusing.
 It’s meant to be understood and used by business people to make sound business decisions.